-For many years, Kathy was an environmental scientist with a wastewater agency and worked at Carnegie Mellon University managing a water quality survey of Pittsburgh’s Three Rivers and small watersheds.
+For many years, Kathy was an environmental scientist with a wastewater agency and worked at Carnegie Mellon University managing a water quality survey of Pittsburgh’s three rivers and multiple watersheds.
 She has a Master of Science in Environmental Health from the Graduate School of Public Health at the University of Pittsburgh.

-There’s a lot of diversity in our region—from subdivisions to woodlands, technology hubs to communities left behind.
-Kara Holsopple is interested in exploring all of it.
-With thorough reporting and an open curiosity, she’s committed to telling stories about the environment that connect people to the faces and places close by—and the wider world.
+Kara Holsopple likes to tell environmental stories that surprise listeners, and connect them to people and places nearby, and in the wider world.
 Kara is a lifelong resident of southwestern Pennsylvania, except for her undergraduate years at Sarah Lawrence College.
-She holds a masters degree in professional writing from Chatham University and has been a feature writer for regional magazines.
+She earned a masters degree in professional writing from Chatham University, and has been a features writer for regional magazines.
 Kara got her start in radio working with Pittsburgh Indymedia’s Rustbelt Radio.
-She produced "The Allegheny Front Rewind" series, celebrating the show's 20th anniversary.
-One summer, she read all of Agatha Christie’s detective novels.
+She produced "The Allegheny Front Rewind" series, celebrating the show's 20th anniversary, and her work has been heard on The Environment Report, Inside Appalachia and Here & Now.
+One summer she read all of Agatha Christie’s Miss Marple & Poirot detective novels.